AnnetteSpit/Course_getting_and_cleaning_data/README.md

   * Uses descriptive activity names to name the activities in the data set
   * Appropriately labels the data set with descriptive variable names.
   * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-* FinalData.txt is the exported final data after going through all the sequences described above.
+* tidy_dataset.txt is the exported final data after going through all the sequences described above.